Pernosco/on-prem/README.md

 ```
 Load that link in your Web browser to debug your recording.
 When done, press ctrl-C in the terminal to kill the client application.

+## Troubleshooting

+Pass `pernosco --log info=<log-file>` to capture a log.
+Pay attention to lines starting with `ERROR` or `WARN`.
+Contact [support](support@pernos.co) for assistance if necessary.

 ## Updates

 When you want to update Pernosco, pull new revisions from this git repository and then rerun `pernosco pull` (or, by default, `pernosco build` and `pernosco serve` will pull new images as needed).

 ## Confinement

 The Pernosco on-premises product comprises the builder and server containers and the `pernosco` script in this repository.
 The builder and server are closed-source but are confined to run with the minimum access to the outside world needed to do their work.
-That confinement is performed using `docker` as configured by the `pernosco` script, which is open-source for your inspection.
+That confinement is performed using `docker` as configured by the `pernosco` script, which is open-source for your inspection (and, if necessary, modification).

 The containers require access to the outside world as follows:
 * The builder container requires read/write access to the trace directory subtree (due to `docker` limitations, this directory must be writeable by all users).
 It has no network access at all (but see below).